amaria33/osTicket-Post-Installation-Configuration/README.md

 </p>

 <h1>osTicket - Post-Installation-Configuaration</h1>
-This tutorial outlines the post installation configuaration of the open-source help desk ticketing system osTicket.<br />
+This short tutorial outlines the post installation configuaration walk through of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>